leonardorifeli/rest-clock-ca/README.md

 API REST - ANGLE CLOCK
 =====================

-That project is a API REST to calculate the angle of clock pointers.
+This project is an API REST to calculate the angle of the clock pointers.

 Module Information
 ========================

-That project use two principal modules:

-* clock-api (API REST, implementing the core)
+It has two modules as described below:

 * clock-core (Cache and business rule)
+* clock-api (REST API using clock-core as a library)

 That project use
 ========================

-* Java 8
+* Java 1.8
 * Maven 3.x

 Dependencies